angular-university/angular-course/README.md

 This repository contains the code of the [Angular Core Deep Dive](https://angular-university.io/course/angular-course).

-This course repository is updated to Angular v14:
+This course repository is updated to Angular v15:

 ![Angular Core Deep Dive](https://s3-us-west-1.amazonaws.com/angular-university/course-images/angular-core-in-depth-small.png)

 # Installation pre-requisites

-IMPORTANT: Please use Node 16 (Long Term Support version).
+IMPORTANT: Please use Node 18 (Long Term Support version).
+Note that Node 18 is not yet officially supported by the Angular CLI.

 # Installing the Angular CLI